gbmhunter/blog/content/electronics/communication-protocols/ethernet-protocol/_index.md

 The master node can be implemented using any device with standard Ethernet capability, the same magnetics, PHY and MAC is used.
 However, whilst the slave node use the same magnetics and PHY, the MAC is replaced by a special EtherCAT Slave Controller (ESC) which can process frames on the fly.

-== Popular Chips
+## Popular Chips

-=== WIZnet W5xxx Family
+### WIZnet W5xxx Family

 The WIZnet W5xxx family of serial-to-ethernet ICs is very popular in the maker community.
 This family of ICs is used by the Arduino Ethernet board are Arduino Ethernet Shield.

 * W5200: This chip implements the PHY, the TCP/IP stack (fully hardwired), and the 10/100 MAC Ethernet MAC, in a QFN-48 package.
-It uses the link:/electronics/communication-protocols/spi-communication-protocol/[SPI Protocol] to talk to a microcontroller.
+It uses the [SPI Protocol](/electronics/communication-protocols/spi-communication-protocol/) to talk to a microcontroller.
 It's power save features include power-down mode and WOL (wake on LAN).
 It runs of 3.3V but has 5V I/O tolerance.

-* link:https://www.wiznet.io/product-item/w5500/[W5500]: Supports up to 8 independent sockets (i.e. 8 different connections to different ports).
+* [W5500](https://www.wiznet.io/product-item/w5500/): Supports up to 8 independent sockets (i.e. 8 different connections to different ports).
 Contains a 10BaseT/100BaseTX PHY.
 Like the W5200 is runs of 3.3V but has 5V I/O tolerance.
-+
-.Image of the WIZnet W5500 serial-to-ethernet IC.
-Image from https://www.wiznet.io/product-item/w5500/. image::wiznet-w5500-ic-photo.jpg[width=200px]
+    {{% figure src="wiznet-w5500-ic-photo.jpg" width="200px" caption="Image of the WIZnet W5500 serial-to-ethernet IC.
+Image from https://www.wiznet.io/product-item/w5500/." %}}

-=== Microchip LAN867x Family
+### Microchip LAN867x Family

-Microchip's LAN8670, LAN8671 and LAN8672 are ethernet PHY ICs that use <<10BASE-T1S, 10BASE-T1S>>, allowing a multidrop architecture of "at least 8 nodes and a minimum 25m of length".
+Microchip's LAN8670, LAN8671 and LAN8672 are ethernet PHY ICs that use [^10BASE-T1S, 10BASE-T1S], allowing a multidrop architecture of "at least 8 nodes and a minimum 25m of length".